core-wg/resource-directory/draft-ietf-core-resource-directory.md

 for some very constrained devices, in particular if the security requirements become too onerous.

-In a controlled environment (e.g. building control), the Resource Directory can be filled by a third party device, called a Commissioning Tool (CT).
-The commissioning tool can fill the Resource Directory from a database or other means.
+In a controlled environment (e.g. building control), the RD can be filled by a third party device, called a Commissioning Tool (CT).
+The commissioning tool can fill the RD from a database or other means.
 For that purpose scheme, IP address and port of the URI of the registered device is the value of the "base" parameter of the registration described in {{registration}}.